News

 Sally: Here we are, William the Conqueror - born in 1028 ...
 Sally: William was very young when he became the Duke of Normandy.
 This was a very important ruler in France.
 He had lots of enemies ...

-At the Battle of Hastings William the Conqueror triumphed, changing the face of medieval Europe and the course of English history.
-An account of the life of this extraordinary Norman warrior who ...
+England, 11th century.
+William the Conqueror (ca. 1027-1087) wins the Battle of Hastings (1066), changing the shape of medieval Europe and the course of English history.
+An account of the life of ...